-This engine is a follow up on LuaTEX, that became more or less frozen after version 1.10.
+This engine is a follow up on LuaT_EX, that became more or less frozen after version 1.10, so that is the version we started from.
 Apart from reorganizing the code base, simplifying the build, limiting dependencies etc. this project also adds new functionality and removes some as well.
 The main differences are discussed in a separate section.
 The basic ideas remain the same but the engine is not downward compatible.
-This is why we have ConTEXt MkIV for LuaTEX and ConTEXt LMTX for LuaMetaTEX.
+This is why we have $ConT_EXt$ MkIV for LuaT_EX and $ConT_EXt$ LMTX for LuaMetaT_EX.